 Katie figured this was the worst she had ever felt.
 And that was fine, because what was the point?
 “Just stay down,” she said, “Just stay down—it’s easier that way.”

 Just then, she had an incredibly strong urge to walk over to the guys and ask for a beer.
 But, instead, she shuffled over to the oil drum garbage can and—swatting away the yellow jackets—she pulled out a green Rolling Rock bottle that was laying there.

 Her feet were killing her, she looked down at the thick wedges she was wearing.
 She kicked them off into a tuft of grass by the pathway and picked her way down the tree roots to the river bank.
 The slime of the rocks made Katie shiver.

-The men murmured behind her, then a loud swearing when out into the afternoon air, the line went slack and the man staggered.
+The men murmured behind her, then a loud curse went out into the afternoon air.
+The line went slack and the man staggered.
 The green Rolling Rock bottle bobbed away in the current.

 She was so angry at him—she wanted to curse him like the drunk who had just lost his fish.
 Instead, she remembered the smell of his truck, and the wiped Bon Jovi tape that was permanently in the tape-deck.

 She took aim at the sinking bottle, and her rock slushed into the water.
 There was the incredibly satisfying smash and the underwater tinkle as the glass imploded and disappeared.
 She smiled.

 She wanted to turn away sharply and fight off the electric joy of her memories.
 But suddenly, out of the crumbling steeple of a nearby church—she never knew even existed down this close to the water—suddenly, the tolling of a bell, clear and deep, reached her heart.